Why I voted for Trump (after crying when he was elected last time)

 I see Trump’s 2024 victory as a victory for free speech, for food systems, healthcare, for our borders, for families, for freedom in general, and as hope for our future.

-But it’s not so much about Trump – I feel excited about Vance, Elon, Tulsi, RFK Jr and others getting into positions of governmental power where they can start to make real change.
+But it’s not so much about Trump himself – I feel the most excited about Vance, Elon, Tulsi, RFK Jr, Vivek, and others getting into positions of governmental power where they can start to make real change.
+Getting rid of useless government bureaucracy and spending, outing the constant coverups and corruption, bringing back good journalism, ending chronic disease – these things are exciting to me and make me hopeful that perhaps Americans could be proud of our government again one day.

 And the reproductive rights issue?